 For us, it’s priority and the most essential part of our business for building connection and community.
 This is a gigantic step from blogging hobby to blogging business.

 It most certainly takes a huge investment of time and perhaps money.
 But, it’s a business.
 Without the investment, you don’t get the rewards.
-I’ve a bunch of tools in our toolkit that will point you to the right email provider for you.

 We use Ontraport, which is expensive but offers a LOT.
 It really is an all in one software.
 And you won’t need a lot of extra things with it